 Breathing Book for Singers

-The Breathing Book for Singers by Bonnie Draina is appropriate for high school through professional singers.
+The Breathing Book for Singers by Bonnie Draina is appropriate for college through professional singers.

 The purpose of The Breathing Book for Singers is to encourage more expressive and enjoyable singing through a deep understanding of the vocal instrument: the body in motion.
 Singers with a fluid physical awareness are liberated singers.
 Freed from nagging thoughts about “correct” posture or breathing, they can focus on the expressive and musical elements of singing.
 Artistic inspiration leads to taking just the right breath for each phrase.
 That breath honors the music while also honoring the body’s need for oxygen.